DevilMedlar/ChatGPT-DnD/campaigns/campaign-1/GAME_MASTER_RULES.md

 ## Rolls

 By default, ChatGPT rolls openly and reports the die result, relevant modifiers, total, DC when revealing it does not spoil hidden information, and outcome.
 Hidden checks may conceal the DC or result when secrecy materially improves the game.
+Dice rolls must be randomly generated and can not be over turned by player prompt or rerolled unless player has reroll attempts.
+If player has such attempts they **must** be asked before generating anything else.

 ## Image generation